Federal Government Cybersecurity

 What is the difference between CMMC and NIST 800-171?

-NIST SP 800-171 is a set of 110 security requirements for protecting CUI in non-federal systems.
+NIST SP 800-171 is a set of security requirements for protecting CUI in non-federal systems.
 DFARS 252.204-7012 has required contractors to implement these requirements since 2017.
-CMMC 2.0 Level 2 is based on the same 110 requirements but adds a critical difference: third-party verification.
+CMMC 2.0 Level 2 is based on the same NIST 800-171 requirements but adds a critical difference: third-party verification.
 Before CMMC, contractors self-attested to their compliance.
 Under CMMC, a Certified Third-Party Assessment Organization (C3PAO) independently verifies that the controls are actually implemented.
 Think of NIST 800-171 as the requirements and CMMC as the verification mechanism.
 If you are already fully compliant with NIST 800-171, you are well positioned for CMMC Level 2.
 If you have been self-attesting without actually implementing all controls, CMMC closes that gap.

 What is an SPRS score and why does it matter?

-Do subcontractors need CMMC certification too?
+Do subcontractors need CMMC certification?

 FedRAMP (Federal Risk and Authorization Management Program) is required for cloud service providers that want to offer services to federal agencies.
 If your company provides a cloud-based product or service that federal agencies will use to process, store, or transmit government data, you likely need FedRAMP authorization.
 FedRAMP is based on NIST SP 800-53 controls and involves a rigorous assessment process including security package development, third-party assessment by a 3PAO, authorization by a sponsoring agency or the Joint Authorization Board, and continuous monitoring.
-Our advisory services help cloud service providers understand whether FedRAMP applies to them and navigate the authorization process efficiently.
+Our advisory services help cloud service providers understand whether FedRAMP applies and navigate the authorization process efficiently.

 How much does federal cybersecurity compliance cost?

 Costs vary significantly based on your organization's size, current security posture, CUI scope, and target CMMC level.
 A small contractor with a limited CUI scope and existing security controls may invest $50,000 to $150,000 for CMMC Level 2 readiness.
 Larger organizations with broader CUI scope and significant gaps may invest $200,000 to $500,000 or more.
 Factors that affect cost include the number of employees handling CUI, whether a CUI enclave is needed, whether you use commercial cloud or GCC High, the extent of technology gaps, and the volume of policies and procedures that need to be developed.
-We provide a detailed cost estimate after our initial scoping assessment so you can budget accurately.
+We provide a detailed cost estimate after our initial scoping assessment.
 Contact us at 919-348-4912 for a preliminary discussion.

 Protect Your Federal Contracts with Proven CMMC & NIST Expertise

 The clock is ticking on CMMC 2.0.
 Contractors who are not preparing now risk losing their ability to bid on DoD contracts.
-Petronella Technology Group, Inc. has the CMMC Registered Practitioner credentials, the NIST 800-171 expertise, and the 23+ year track record to get your organization compliant and keep it there.
+Petronella Technology Group, Inc. has the CMMC Registered Practitioner credentials, the NIST 800-171 expertise, and the 30+ year track record to get your organization compliant and keep it there.

 Contact us for a confidential CMMC readiness discussion.
 We will assess your current posture, outline your path to compliance, and provide a realistic timeline and budget estimate.
 No obligation, no pressure, just expert guidance from a team that has been doing this longer than most firms have existed.